Aru va`en: A Keeping of the Troth

 Not to me.

-To what was before it.
+To the one before it.

 A man.